Wisdom Teeth | Arlington, TX

 Removal of the offending impacted teeth between the ages of 16-21 usually resolves these problems.

 This outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.
-Dr. Shroyer has the training, licensure and experience to provide various types of anesthesia to ensure the comfort of his patients.
+Drs.
+Shroyer and Moore has the training, licensure and experience to provide various types of anesthesia to ensure the comfort of his patients.